gravitational/teleport/rfd/0180-sso-mfa.md

 | no       | yes | removed         | colored    |

-When the user clicks the SSO button, the SSO redirect URL will be opened in a new browser window.
+When the user clicks the SSO button, the SSO redirect URL will be opened in a pop up browser window.
 Once the SSO authentication is complete, the window will close, and the WebUI will proceed with the resulting MFA response.

-Note: If possible, for the WebUI, it would be best to open the SSO redirect URL in a pop up window rather than opening a new tab.
-I'm leaving this as an implementation decision.

 #### Teleport Connect